Nocsaron/DICCS/src/README.md

 makeflow_sun.sh
 ---------------
-makeflow_sun.sh is called by run to create the necessary files for makeflow to work correctly.
-Specifically this script create the Makeflow files to compute the daily Solar Irradiance and Irradiation Models.
+<p>makeflow_sun.sh is called by run to create the necessary files for makeflow to work correctly.
+Specifically this script create the Makeflow files to compute the daily Solar Irradiance and Irradiation Models.</p>

 makeflow_series.sh
 ------------------
-makeflow_series.sh is called by run to create the necessary files for makeflow to work correctly.
-Specifically this script create the Makeflow files to compute the monthly Solar Irradiance and Irradiation Model averages.
+<p>makeflow_series.sh is called by run to create the necessary files for makeflow to work correctly.
+Specifically this script create the Makeflow files to compute the monthly Solar Irradiance and Irradiation Model averages.</p>

 locallycorrectedtemp.sh [MONTH]
 -----------------------

-Note: the argument month must be in the form: january, february, march, april, may, june, july, august, september, october, november, or december
+<p>Note: the argument month must be in the form: january, february, march, april, may, june, july, august, september, october, november, or december</p>

-locallycorrectedtemp.sh is the script called by run.sh to compute the Locally Correct Tempurature for the given moneht
+<p>locallycorrectedtemp.sh is the script called by run.sh to compute the Locally Correct Tempurature for the given month</p>